Falkland Island Cruises & Luxury Expeditions

 Introducing Falkland Islands Cruises

-Often combined with voyages to Antarctica and South Georgia, Falkland Islands cruises are an exceptional choice for wildlife lovers, bird watchers, and guests who enjoy exploring untouched nature.
+Whilst there are currently no Falkland Island-only cruises, expeditions to the Falklands sail from South America and include Antarctica and South Georgia.
+Falkland Islands cruises are an exceptional choice for wildlife lovers, bird watchers, and guests who enjoy exploring untouched nature.
 An expedition cruise to the Falkland Islands offers an ideal way to explore the archipelago's furthest reaches and visit sites only accessible from the sea.

 With daily shore landing by Zodiac with a team of naturalist guides, you will land on remote sandy beaches where seals haul out, penguins nest as far as the eye can see, and Orcas circle the sea.
 Guests can enjoy spectacular natural sites such as the largest colony of black-browed albatrosses on Steeple Jason Island, where over 250,000 birds gather on the rocky island.